 The overall picture

-Car insurance prices have decreased by -1% (-£12) over the past 12 months – the steepest price drop in almost six years.
-That’s according to the latest Confused.com car insurance price index powered by Willis Towers Watson.
-This means motorists can now expect to pay £762 for a typical comprehensive car insurance policy.
-However, 55% of drivers said their renewal price went up in the last three months.
+Car insurance prices have dropped by £87 (14%) over the past 12 months – the steepest price drop in almost six years.
+That’s according to the latest Confused.com car insurance price index, powered by Willis Towers Watson.
+Drivers can now expect to pay £538 for their car insurance.

 Comprehensive car insurance price index

 Q2 2016 - Q1 2021 - Average price per quarter